cloudmesh-community/book/chapters/cloud/arch.md

 allows multicloud services is depicted in the next figure.
 We still distinguish the IaaS level which included not only IaaS Abstractions, but also Containers, and HPC services.
-Platforms are typically integrad=ted through DevOps that can be hosted on the IaaS.
+Platforms are typically integrated through DevOps that can be hosted on the IaaS.
 Examples are Hadoop, and Spark The services are exposed through a client API hiding much of the internals to the user.
 A portal and application services have successfully demonstrated the feasibility of this